ctwise/alfred-workflows/README.md

 Based on the Parallels Control workflow.
 Provides a mechanism to control VMWare VMs.

-- Keyword 'vm list' lists the knows VMs and their current status.
+- Keyword 'vm list' lists the known VMs and their current status.
 Selecting one copies the VM path to the clipboard.
 - Keyword 'vm ip' lists the IP addresses of running VMs.
 Selecing one copies the IP address to the clipboard.
+- Keyword 'vm switch' lists the running VMs.
+Selecting one activates the VM window.
 - Keyword 'vm start' lists the stopped VMs.
 Selecting one starts it.
 - Keyword 'vm stop' lists the running VMs.
 Selecting one stops it.
 - Keyword 'vm reset' lists the running VMs.
 Selecting one resets it.